 To further this argument, Renewable Energy World is stating.

 “Why not build nuclear AND renewables?
 The fact that renewable generation is outpacing nuclear in China is significant because China is currently the most aggressive with their nuclear ambitions — yet, they are building renewables even faster.
 This raises a question: what if China used the labor, resources and money towards an all-renewable approach?
 Yes, nuclear and renewables can be built together to help with decarbonization, but, a renewables only approach can also work, technically and economically.
 Could an all renewables solution be a better approach to decarbonization?
 Is it technically possible?”

-But is there a need for renewables AND nuclear in the longer-term future to meet net-zero aspirations – based on the information to date yes.
-Nuclear energy provides a secure, clean baseload of energy that cannot be matched.
+But is there a need for renewables AND nuclear in the longer-term future to meet net-zero aspirations – based on the information to date?
+Yes.
+Nuclear energy provides a secure, clean baseload of power that other technologies cannot match.

-Nuclear energy is currently expensive and takes a long-time to build, but this is better than relying on any fossil fuels in the future, and by repeatably building the same nuclear technology (e.g. replicating more EPRs across the UK) this will help to drive such costs down.
+Nuclear energy is currently expensive and takes a long-time to build, but this is better than relying on any fossil fuels in the future.
+Repeatably making the same nuclear technology (e.g. replicating more EPRs across the UK) plus innovations such as those with breeder reactors will help drive such costs down.